Scholarships for First-Year Students

 Pride Scholarships may be awarded to undergraduate students who demonstrate outstanding athletic ability.
 Criteria include academic records, recommendations, achievements, and other evidence of the ability to contribute to and benefit from the educational experience at Clarke as a student-athlete.
 Pride Scholarships are available in the following men’s and women’s sports: basketball, bowling, soccer, golf, lacrosse, track & field, cross country, volleyball, football, cheerleading, dance, esports, baseball, and softball.
 Please contact the head coach about these awards.
 The renewal requirement is a 2.0 GPA.

 Note: Pride Scholarships are holistic based awards for student-athletes (see criteria above).
-Therefore, Pride Scholarships are not stacked with traditional awards: Clarke Academic Scholarship, Campus Impact Grant, or the Catholic Tradition Award.
+Therefore, Pride Scholarship amounts include the Clarke Academic Scholarship Award.

 SCHOLARS PROGRAM AWARD

 Students who are granted early access to the Scholarship Program will be awarded $1,000 per year in a renewable scholarship.
-This scholarship is not stacked on top of athletic letters of intent amounts.
 The renewal requirement is a 3.2 and active engagement in the Scholars Program.

 LEGACY GRANT

 Note: Referral based scholarships and grants are not stackable.
-Students may only receive one referral-based award: Legacy Grant, CARE Society Scholarship, or Business Partnership Scholarship.
+Students may only receive one referral-based award: Legacy Grant or CARE Society Scholarship.

 CARE SOCIETY SCHOLARSHIP

 Note: Referral based scholarships and grants are not stackable.
-Students may only receive one referral-based award: Legacy Grant, CARE Society Scholarship, or Business Partnership Scholarship.
+Students may only receive one referral-based award: Legacy Grant or CARE Society Scholarship.

 SELECT ENDOWED SCHOLARSHIPS